tsunkit/3m-data-assignment-1.1/case_study.md

 ## Deliverables:
 - SQL Queries: Provide all the SQL queries you used to answer the business questions.
 - Summary of Findings: For each question, summarise your key insights and recommendations based on your analysis.

+## Submission

+- Submit the GitHub URL of your assignment to NTU black board.
+- Should you reference the work of your classmate(s) or online resources, give them credit by adding either the name of your classmate or URL.